-9 drivers arrested during protest on I-5 Friday morning
+9 people arrested during protest where drivers blocked lanes of on I-5 Friday morning

-Washington State Patrol troopers arrested nine drivers participating in a protest that blocked traffic on Interstate 5 through Seattle on Friday morning, according to videos and accounts from the scene and the State Patrol.
+Washington State Patrol troopers arrested nine people participating in a protest in which vehicles blocked traffic on Interstate 5 through Seattle on Friday morning, according to videos and accounts from the scene and the State Patrol.

 Nine vehicles were being impounded, patrol spokesperson Trooper Rick Johnson wrote on Twitter at about 11:15 a.m.
 Reached by phone, Johnson said he didn’t know details of the reasons for each arrest, other than that the group was illegally blocking the freeway, and he didn’t know whether the drivers would be cited and released or booked into jail.